joshualay/Notethread/Notethread v1.5 Journal.md

 > possible feature: When double tapping the action bar in the view it drops down to the
 > bottom so you can view the note full screen until you tap it

+Doing up a simple texture for the tag scroll view.
+Keeping it a darker colour.
+I don't feel it should be the same as the action bar seen when you view the note.
+As this is dynamically generated only when a tag is entered.

+This makes me think... since that tag scroll view is single featured I will hide it until there's actually a matching tag.

+Might make a sliding animation for it.

+	typedef enum {
+    	NTDirectionUp,
+    	NTDirectionDown
+	} NTDirection;

+	- (void)slideToggleDirection:(NTDirection)direction;

+Actually no. That's too frivolous.

+Having trouble trying to change the background colour of a UIButton.
+If I change the text's background it's still leaving white around and I can't seem to access that layer.

 **josh;**

 ## 02/05/2012